serajhqi/socketio-test-client/README.md

 <img src="https://user-images.githubusercontent.com/7148972/143257622-fb8ee993-6bd6-43ef-9403-79f70c9dde22.png" align="center" width="600">

-In the project directory, run:

-### `yarn`

-And Then

-### `yean start`
+To install the package run the follwing:

+### `npm install -g socketio-test-client`

-To run the app in the development mode.
+And access the app form the command below:

-Open http://localhost:3000 to view it in the browser.
+### $ socketio-tc

+This command runs the app on `http://localhost:8888`

-Or install the chrome or firefox extension.
+You can also install the chrome or firefox extension.

 For installing the Chrome extenstion:
 1. Navigate to the extension manager of your chrome browser.